Deploying a React Native Android into Google Play Store :

-App Category: Cull one of the Google Play categories.
+App Category: Cull is one of the Google Play categories.

-Android Studio is installed and that your native project is set up already through `react-native init YourProject` and contains the android folder with build/gradle files
+Android Studio is installed and your native project is set up already through `react-native init YourProject` and contains the android folder with build/Gradle files

 *TIP: if for some reason, the below steps don’t seem to work, endeavor to reset all the project dependencies